JoshPerkins/S3/README.md

 # Forked Scality S3 Server
-Forked to allow GET Bucket V2 calls.
-Full support has not been implmented!
+Forked to allow GET Bucket V2 calls to support local developer test environments.
+Full support has not been implemented!

 ## Learn more at [s3.scality.com](http://s3.scality.com)